 The UCC Mary Ward Microbeam Laboratory is a new high-spec analytical facility located in the Cooperage building (Coop_G12A) that offers cross-platform options for surface analyses, including imaging surface structure at the micro- to nano-scale, bulk analysis of sample chemistry, plus chemical imaging.

 The lab also provides a service to all academic departments within UCC and also to the broader community of scientists working in the earth-, environmental, materials, chemical and bio-sciences and to industry.
-Find out more about potential applications here.
+For access to the instrumentation in the Mary Ward Laboratory, and to learn more about applications, please contact the laboratory Experimental Officer Peter Chung (firstname.lastname@example.org).

 Click on the images of the equipment below to find out more.